dwd/Metre/FAQ.md

 Google's broken GTalk service is largely unmaintained, and never supported any kind of TLS.
 Metre requires TLS by default, but you can change that within the transport definition by adding a `sec='false'` attribute to the transport.
-You'll almos certainly want to enable dialback for these.
+You'll almost certainly want to enable dialback for these.

 Example: